NicoLiendro14/tracklist-builder/README.md

 ## Implemented Features

+- **Multiple Recognition Services**: Supports both Shazam and AcoustID for better coverage and accuracy.

 - **Intelligent Result Consolidation**: Uses a text similarity-based algorithm (difflib) to correctly group fragmented identifications of the same track.
-Allows brief interruptions and compares both title and artist with custom weighting.

-- **Minimum Duration Filtering**: Automatically discards tracks identified with duration less than a configurable threshold (currently 60 seconds), eliminating false positives and partial detections.
+- **Minimum Duration Filtering**: Automatically discards tracks identified with duration less than a configurable threshold.

-- **Multiple Export Formats**: Exports tracklists in various formats (TXT, JSON, HTML, CUE) for different use cases and applications.
+- **Multiple Export Formats**: Exports tracklists in various formats (TXT, JSON, HTML, CUE) for different use cases.

 - **Robust Error Handling**: Implements exponential backoff with jitter to handle API rate limits and network issues.

 ## Planned Improvements (TODO)

 ### Short-Term Improvements
+- [ ] **Service Integration**: Combine results from both Shazam and AcoustID for improved accuracy
-- [ ] **Similarity Threshold Adjustment**: Reduce the threshold (currently 0.85) to improve consolidation of tracks with variations in names
+- [ ] **Similarity Threshold Adjustment**: Reduce the threshold to improve consolidation of tracks with variations in names
 - [ ] **Max Interruption Adjustment**: Expand tolerance for gaps between detections of the same track
 - [x] **Improved Output Format**: Implement format similar to 1001Tracklist with numbering
-- [ ] **Chunk Duration Adjustment**: Experiment with different values (15, 20, 30 seconds) to optimize accuracy
+- [ ] **Chunk Duration Adjustment**: Experiment with different values to optimize accuracy
 - [ ] **Audio Preprocessing**: Normalize volume and equalization to improve recognition rates
-- [ ] **Metadata Correction**: Unify artist/track names with small variations

 ### Intermediate Improvements
 - [ ] **Confidence Scoring System**: Implement logic to value consistent identifications